microsoft/PSRule/README.md

 If you have any problems please check our GitHub [issues](https://github.com/BernieWhite/PSRule/issues) page.
 If you do not see your problem captured, please file a new issue and follow the provided template.

-## Modules

 ## Getting the modules

-You can download and install these PowerShell modules from the PowerShell Gallery.
+You can download and install the PSRule module from the PowerShell Gallery.

 | Module     | Description | Downloads / instructions |
 | ------     | ----------- | ------------------------ |